The baby name Simon hits the sweet spot – familiar, but not common, traditional but never dull.

 It’s possible more mixing occurred, thanks to Simund – the Norman form of Sigmund, which has both German and Norse origins.

 There’s no shortage of men by the name in medieval England.
-In fact, it’s right up there with names like Walter, Roger, and Hugh – common then, relatively uncommon today.
+In fact, it’s right up there with names like Walter, Roger, and Hugh – common then, not so much so in the 21st century.

 While it’s hard to talk about popularity in the year 800 or 1282 or 1547, the history books give us plenty of men with the name and lots of places named Saint-Simon, too, especially in France.